mdavidson9/docs.balsamiq.com/content/_editor/_b2/controls.md

 *   Clicking on a UI control selects it
 *   Dragging a rectangle which encloses many UI controls selects them
 *   SHIFT+CLICK on a control adds it to the selection
-*   CTRL+CLICK on a selected control removes it from the selection
+*   SHIFT+CLICK on a selected control removes it from the selection
-*   Hold ALT to ignore items behind the mouse and drag-select, as shown in [this short video](http://www.youtube.com/watch?v=JOpaRBbwqNg)

 To select a control that is behind another control, right-click on the top control to bring up a menu that allows you to select controls behind it.